autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

 - As the identifier or 'node ID' of the node (in RLPx and node discovery protocols).
 - As the PUBKEY component of the enode URL as a hex string.
 - To verify the signature of consensus level network messages.
-- To derive an ethereum account that is then used to identify the validator node.
+- To derive an ethereum format account that is then used to identify the validator node.
 See [validator identifier](#validator-identifier).

 {{< alert title="Note" >}}The private key can be used by Autonity’s `bootnode` utility to derive the hex string used in the `enode` URL.
 (See Networking Options  `nodekey` and `nodekeyhex` in [Autonity command-line options](/reference/cli/#usage) and, for reference,  the ethereum stack exchange article [how to produce enode from node key <i class='fas fa-external-link-alt'></i>](https://ethereum.stackexchange.com/questions/28970/how-to-produce-enode-from-node-key).){{< /alert >}}